ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/step-2-programming-audiomoth.md

     computer clock.
 Then disconnect the AudioMoth from your computer.

 3.   **Arm the device**
-    Switch to **CUSTOM**, check that the LED flashes.
+    Switch to **CUSTOM**, check that the LED flashes as expected (if sensor is between scheduled recordings green light will blink slowly, if currently recording red light will flash quickly).
 See the [LED guide](https://www.openacousticdevices.info/led-guide) to diagnose unexpected blinking patterns.

 4.   **Record a short ambient test clip**
     Leave the unit running for ~10–20 seconds.
 Then switch to USB/OFF